rshilpa16/Customer-Service-Satisfaction/README.md

 Step 8 : Three card visuals were added to the canvas, it represents total CSATs , Average CSAT score and AHT in seconds.

-Step 9 : Bar chart was also added to the report design area representing top 5 and bottom 5 agents on basis of CSAT.
+Step 9 : Bar chart was also added to the report design area representing top 5 and bottom 5 agents on basis of CSAT and also to represent trend of CSAT and score with time.

 Step 11: Donut chart used to represent AHT of different Tenure Bucket.